The Democracy Policy Lab

 Direct Campaign Contribution Limits Do Not Increase Independent Expenditures

-New research indicates that states can safely enact direct contribution limits and bans without worrying about an increase to independent expenditures.
+Research indicates that states can safely enact direct contribution limits and bans without worrying about an increase to independent expenditures.